Minimising Hum

 Taking the input section from our previous drawing and adding some more earthed sources, we get:

-Drawing of multiple earthed inputs
+Multiple earthed inputs

 As before, do your drawing.
 Start with the topmost input (source1) - it is earthed but it is going to a device that is not earthed, so the rule says leave the sheath intact.